Bobby Fischer: Successful return

 Fischer wanted to play in the Capablanca Memorial Tournament in Havana in August and September 1965.
 Since the State Department refused to endorse Fischer's passport as valid for visiting Cuba, he proposed, and the tournament officials and players accepted, a unique arrangement: Fischer played his moves from a room at the Marshall Chess Club, which were then transmitted by teleprinter to Cuba.
-Luděk Pachman observed that Fischer "was handicapped by the longer playing session resulting from the time wasted in transmitting the moves, and that is one reason why he lost to three of his chief rivals."
-The tournament was an "ordeal" for Fischer, who had to endure eight-hour and sometimes even twelve-hour playing sessions.
+All of Fischer's playing sessions went from eight to twelve hours, leading to fatigue in the late rounds.
 Despite the handicap, Fischer tied for second through fourth places, with 15/21 (+12−3=6), behind former world champion Vasily Smyslov, whom Fischer defeated in their individual game.
 The tournament received extensive media coverage.

 In December, Fischer won his seventh US Championship (1965), with the score of 8½/11 (+8−2=1), despite losing to Robert Byrne and Reshevsky in the eighth and ninth rounds.
 Fischer also reconciled with Mrs. Piatigorsky, accepting an invitation to the very strong second Piatigorsky Cup (1966) tournament in Santa Monica.
 Fischer began disastrously and after eight rounds was tied for last with 3/8.
 He then staged a strong comeback, scoring 7/8 in the next eight rounds.
 In the end, World Chess Championship finalist Boris Spassky edged him out by a half point, scoring 11½/18 to Fischer's 11/18 (+7−3=8).

 Now aged 23, Fischer would win every match or tournament he completed for the rest of his life.

 Fischer won the US Championship (1966/67) for the eighth and final time, ceding only three draws (+8−0=3).
 In March–April and August–September, Fischer won strong tournaments at Monte Carlo, with 7/9 (+6−1=2), and Skopje, with 13½/17 (+12−2=3).
 In the Philippines, Fischer played nine exhibition games against master opponents, scoring 8½/9.